Isaac Okoro

 Okoro played basketball for McEachern High School in Georgia for four years, helping his team win the state championship and achieve national success in his senior season.
 He was considered a five-star recruit by Rivals and a four-star recruit by 247Sports and ESPN.
 After his freshman college season at Auburn, he was named to the second team All-SEC.

 Early life

-Okoro was born in Atlanta, Georgia to Nigerian parents and was raised close to metro Atlanta.
+Okoro was born in Atlanta, Georgia to Nigerian parents and was raised in metro Atlanta.
 His father, Godwin, emigrated from Nigeria in the 1980s.
 His mother, Gloria, is also from Nigeria.
 Okoro started playing basketball in his local church league.
 When he was around seven to eight years old, he began training under the guidance of Amateur Athletic Union (AAU) coach Omar Cooper, the father of his future high school teammate, Sharife Cooper.
 He played for the A.O.T.
 Running Rebels of the Nike EYBL circuit.